Monamoxie/custom-response-handler-for-laravel-apis/README.md

 It's almost similar with a 500 server error and others.
 But in a 401 unauthorized exception, you get an object with a message key and a property that reads "unauthenticated".

-For most use cases, this is okay but I just wasn't cool with it.
+For most use cases, this should be okay but I wasn't cool with it.
 I know the normal thing to do in your front end apps is to simply check for the status codes for each request and handle appropriately, but I just didn't want it that way.

 I wanted a pattern, uniformity.
 I wanted an object that contains the same keys no matter the error or success type.

 ### MY LITTLE FIX
-The Use of a Custom Trait to intercept whatever error was being handled, reformat them and to the front end with the style and pattern I want.
+The Use of a Custom Trait to intercept whatever error was being handled, reformat them and send to the front end with the style and pattern I want.

 ### HOW TO USE
 1. Clone the repo